liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 start with a clean system.
 Before running the setup wizard, you should remove the sample data from your Liferay installation.
-You must do this before running the setup wizard to get a clean database, and it's as simple as undeploying the applications that install the sample data.
+You must do this before running the setup wizard to get a clean database, and it's as simple as undeploying the application that installs the sample data.

-There are two applications included in the bundle that you need to remove:
+There is one application included in the bundle that you need to remove:

-- resources-importer-web

 - welcome-theme

-To remove them, all you have to do is undeploy them.
+To remove it, all you have to do is undeploy it.
 The method for doing this differs by application server and that, of course, depends on the bundle you have chosen.
-For example, on Tomcat you delete the application folders from the `[Tomcat Home]/webapps` folder.
-On Glassfish, you use the administrative console to undeploy them.
+For example, on Tomcat you delete the application folder from the `[Tomcat Home]/webapps` folder.
+On Glassfish, you use the administrative console to undeploy it.

-If you forget to undeploy the sample applications before you run through the setup wizard and connect Liferay to your real database, the sample data is created in your database, and you won't have a clean installation.
-Make sure you get the sample data undeployed before setting up your server.
+If you forget to undeploy the sample application before you run through the setup wizard and connect Liferay to your real database, the sample data is created in your database, and there isn't an easy way to clean it out.
+Make sure you get the sample data undeployed before setting up your server, or you'll have to drop your database and re-create it.
+That's not such a bad thing to have to do, since it's a brand new database.
+If you're working with an existing installation of Liferay, please see the section on upgrading in chapter 18.

-If you're using Liferay EE, you don't have the sample site so you don't need to worry about this.
+If you're using Liferay EE, you don't have the sample site, so you don't need to worry about this.
 The next step is to run through the setup wizard, which we'll cover below.

 As you can see, bundles are the easiest way to get started with Liferay.
-They come pre-configured with a running Liferay instance that can be used immediately to explore all of the things that Liferay can do.
+They come preconfigured with a running Liferay instance that can be used immediately to explore all the things that Liferay can do.
 Bundles are the fastest way to create full production-ready Liferay installations.
 If you're using a bundle, skip to the section on the setup wizard below to continue your installation.

 Of course, it's not always possible to use a bundle.
-You may already have an application server upon which you want to install Liferay.
+You may already have an application server where Liferay should be installed.
 The bulk of this chapter describes how to install Liferay on all the application servers it supports, both open source and proprietary.